Central Locator System: Manual monitoring

-According to a 1970s-era Central Locator System handbook, each person in the line of succession was assigned a codename with which he or she could identify themselves to the Central Locator (for instance, the codename assigned to United States Senate president pro tempore James Eastland was "FOURFINGER", while then United States Secretary of the Treasury George Shultz was given the codename "FENCING MASTER").
+According to a 1970s-era Central Locator System handbook, each person in the line of succession was assigned a codename with which he or she could identify themselves to the Central Locator (for instance, the codename assigned to Senate president pro tempore James Eastland was "FOURFINGER", while Treasury Secretary George Shultz was given the codename "FENCING MASTER").
 Individuals tracked by the system were required to provide multiple means of contact – including physical addresses, and home, office and mobile radio telephone numbers – and to notify the Central Locator any time they left the city of Washington, D.C., providing their itinerary and places of residence while traveling.
 During a national emergency, tracked persons were instructed to contact the Central Locator using either landline phone or the Defense Communications System and provide details on their exact whereabouts.
 In the event of a mass call event that prevented persons in the line of succession from reporting their location to the Central Locator, they were authorized to call the telephone operator and use the message precedence order "FLASH" to override other line traffic and force through a call.

 Semi-automated monitoring

-By 2009 the Central Locator System had evolved into a semi-automated system in which "input station users" – designated persons on the staff of each potential presidential successor – would log updates on the whereabouts of the potential successor they were assigned to track into a computerized system which, in turn, could be accessed by "Observer Station users located throughout the United States".
+By 2009, the Central Locator System had evolved into a semi-automated system in which "input station users" – designated persons on the staff of each potential presidential successor – would log updates on the whereabouts of the potential successor they were assigned to track into a computerized system which, in turn, could be accessed by "Observer Station users located throughout the United States".